 - Optical fibers conduct light rather than electricity, reducing the risk of overheating.

-- The initial install is more expensive for fiber optic internet providers than other types.
+- The initial install is more expensive for fiber optic internet service providers than other types.
 Costs to connect a home to the network fall anywhere between several hundred and $4000, according to TechCrunch.

 - It's not widely available yet.
 According to the FCC (Federal Communications Commission), fiber optic internet represented 9% of the market at the end of 2014, however, those numbers are changing rapidly as internet providers continue their rollouts.